 The subtlety of design and carefully managed maturity of the course offers rewards to the strategic golfer when approaching the greens by the best route, before tackling the subtle borrows of the greens established over years of careful manicuring.

 White – 273 yds, par 4.
 SI 14 : Red – 265 yds, par 4, SI 14

-The opening hole at Fulford with the tee partially surrounded by small gardens is a welcome ‘friendly start’ to the round.
-The ridge and furrow fairway poses little problem if the tee shot is hit “straight and long”.
-But miss the fairway left or right and the golfer takes on a whole new hole with tree problems either side and out of bounds left.
+The opening hole at Fulford, with the tee partially surrounded by small gardens, is a welcome ‘friendly start’ to the round.
+The ridge and furrow fairway poses few problems if the tee shot is hit “straight and long”.
+But miss the fairway left or right and the golfer takes on a whole new hole with trees either side and out of bounds on the left.

-A good drive should set up a comfortable with a short iron or chip shot into the green, but do not be deceived it is a slightly sloping green and should be carefully read before attempting to putt for a par 4 to start a good card running.
+A good drive should set up a comfortable short iron or chip shot into the green.
+But do not be deceived – it is a slightly sloping green and should be carefully read before attempting to putt for a par 4 to start a good card running.

 2nd Hole – Water’s edge